Growing Cosine Unit: A Novel Oscillatory Activation Function That Can Speedup Training and Reduce Parameters in Convolutional Neural Networks: Introduction

 Despite the popularity of a wide variety of activation functions and neural network architectures, all networks suffer from a fundamental limitation in that individual neurons can exhibit only linear decision boundaries.
 Multilayer neural networks with nonlinear activations are needed to achieve nonlinear decision boundaries.
-This paper explores proposes a new oscillatory activation function that allows individual neurons to exhibit nonlinear decision boundaries thus removing a fundamental limitation of neural networks.
+This paper explores proposes a new oscillatory activation function that allows individual neurons to exhibit nonlinear decision boundaries thus removing a fundamental limitation of the classical neuron model. \\

-In brief, the contributions of this work are: \begin{itemize} \item A new activation function, Growing Cosine Unit (GCU) defined by $C(z)= z \cdot \cos (z)$ has been proposed.
+The main contributions of this work are: \begin{itemize} \item A new activation function, Growing Cosine Unit (GCU) defined by $C(z)= z \cdot \cos (z)$ has been proposed.
 The advantages of using oscillatory activation functions to improve gradient flow and alleviate the vanish gradient problem has been demonstrated.

-\item A solution to the classic XOR problem has been demonstrated by successfully training a single neuron with the $C(z)= z \cdot \cos (z)$ activation function to learn this function.
+\item A solution to the classic and long-standing XOR problem has been presented by successfully training a single GCU neuron to learn the XOR function without feature-engineering.

 \item Two theorems that characterize the limitation of certain class of activation functions are presented.